 The Network Map also provides a snapshot of where investors and entrepreneurs are focusing their investments and activities.
 The current data only reveals some information about the countries where investors and companies are most active, but we hope that continued disclosure and reporting will unveil a more complete picture.
 There’s so much we can learn about where Impact Investing actors work, and we encourage you to join us in sharing more data around where you intend to have the most impact.

-According to the disclosed information, United States and United States are the most frequently reported impact geographies for investors and companies respectively.
+According to the disclosed information, United States and Singapore are the most frequently reported impact geographies for investors and companies respectively.